Expedition to Azerbaijan 2013

 At last I was in Azerbaijan, in a country where due to the visa bureaucracy my journey began much earlier.

-Transportation from the border
+Transport from the Azerbaijani border

 The Azerbaijani border is empty and calm, so the taxi drivers tried to stretch me.
 First they wanted 40 manat, then 30 and then 10 though I just got into a cab.
 But I’m not too hasty, so I went on foot and waited for the hitch.
 I walked the empty road with my big backpack and also with the tent just in case.
 Finally stopped the Mercedes who took me to the nearest town Balakan for only 1 manat.